the backstory.

 A woman with curly black hair sitting on a log in an urban outdoor setting, wearing a striped blazer and pink and white shoes.

 Naïma was born in France to Beninese singer Angélique Kidjo and composer Jean Hébrail.
-Through the years of moving back and forth between France and America, her passion for theatre remained constant.
-Now based between Paris and Los Angeles, she is developing her careers in acting, writing, and producing.
+Through the years of moving back and forth between France and America, her passion for acting remained constant.
+Now based between Paris and Los Angeles, she is thriving in her pursuit of careers in acting, writing, and producing.

 In Chicago, Naïma worked with Dog & Pony Theatre Company, The Hypocrites, Pegasus Theatre Company, Lifeline Theatre, Teatro Vista, and Victory Gardens.
 Her favorite role was as Abigail Williams in The Crucible with Steppenwolf for Young Adults directed by Jonathan Berry.